-- William Higgins
+- Bill Higgins

-People experiencing homelessness have always faced the challenge of simultaneously dealing with the harsh realities of surviving homelessness and wishing to direct their energies to combating the injustices of homelessness.
+People experiencing homelessness have always faced the challenge of simultaneously dealing with the harsh realities of surviving homelessness while wishing to direct their energies to combating the injustices of homelessness.
 But knowing that you have to be at the soup kitchen at a particular time or you won’t eat can get in the way of actively participating in the change process.